rajshah0904/Liquicity/CODESPACES_SETUP.md

 ### 1. Creating a Codespace

-1. Navigate to the [TerraFlow repository](https://github.com/yourusername/terraflow) on GitHub
+1. Navigate to the [Liquicity repository](https://github.com/yourusername/liquicity) on GitHub
 2. Click the "Code" button
 3. Select the "Codespaces" tab
 4. Click "Create codespace on main"